NAFO (group): Recognition

 On 28 August 2022, the official Twitter account of the Ministry of Defense of Ukraine tweeted its appreciation of NAFO, with an image of missiles being fired and a "Fella" dressed in a combat uniform, hands on face, in a posture of appreciation.

 High-ranking military and civil officials in Ukraine and NATO countries have changed their Twitter avatars to a Fella.
 Ukrainian Minister of Defense Oleksii Reznikov temporarily changed his Twitter avatar to a Fella commissioned in his honor, on 30 August 2022.
+In addition, Ukrainian President Volodymyr Zelenskyy and the country's official fundraising platform United24 recognized the group for its support in March 2023.
+On May 20, 2023, Lithuanian President Gitanas Nausėda publicly promoted NAFO's first summit in Vilnius and encouraged people to come to the city to attend.

-Others have included former President of Estonia Toomas Hendrik Ilves, current Prime Minister of Estonia Kaja Kallas, Lithuanian Foreign Minister Gabrielius Landsbergis, United States Representative Adam Kinzinger, and United States Army Major General Patrick J. Donahoe.
+Others have included former President of Estonia Toomas Hendrik Ilves, former Prime Minister of Estonia Kaja Kallas, Lithuanian Foreign Minister Gabrielius Landsbergis, United States Representative Adam Kinzinger, and United States Army Major General Patrick J. Donahoe.

+On 13 July 2023, Kamil Dyszewski, on behalf of the organization, was presented the award the Star of Lithuanian Diplomacy by the Lithuanian Ministry of Foreign Affairs.